- 1 Purpose

 Contractor Sign-in Register

 The Contractor Sign-in Register is a book of carbon copy tear out sheets to be issued as ID tags for contractors as described in Category 3 below.
-The registers are located in Campus Services, Security, University Safety team, Faculty of Health, Engineering and Sciences and ICT Services.
+The registers are located in Facilities Management, Security, University Safety team, Faculty of Health, Engineering and Sciences and ICT Services.
 Registrations are for one day only and the tags must be returned to the place of issue at the end of the shift.
 Tags will not be issued without evidence of completion of an approved Safety Induction Training Activity.

 For a full definition see the Workplace Health and Safety Fact Sheet or contact the University Safety team.
 Construction Work includes repair but not maintenance.
 Construction Work is: